Subscribe to our mailing list

 Here is our practical information for travelling in India including visa requirements, security concerns and recommended vaccinations.
 We suggest you also consider your home country’s travel advice for India.
 See here the British FCDO travel advice, here the US State Department and here from the Australian government.

-Please note that Sampan does not operate in the entirety of India.
-We operate in: West Bengal, Sikkim and the northeast “seven sisters” (Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland and Tripura).
-Some of the information below may not be relevant or correct for those travelling to other regions of India.
+Please note that Sampan principally operates in West Bengal, Sikkim and the North East “seven sisters” (Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland and Tripura).
+Some of the information below may not be relevant for those travelling to other regions of India.

 You need a visa to travel to India, unless you are an Overseas Citizen of India (OCI) cardholder.
 The Visa on Arrival facility is only for Japan, South Korea and the UAE.
 All others need to apply for a visa before travelling to India.

 Make sure you get the right visa for the purpose and duration of your travel.
 For example, a tourist visa or business visa for the required number of days.
-Find out how to apply for a visa from the Indian Bureau of Immigration.
+Find out how to apply for a visa from the Indian Bureau of Immigration (also see below).
 Depending on your requirements you may be able to apply for:

 Note that all children travelling on their own passport require their own visa.
 Overstaying on a visa is an offence.
 Make sure you leave the country before your visa expires or get an official extension if needed.
 Those of Pakistani origin are subject to administrative processing and should expect additional delays when applying for Indian visas.